yuhanH/SpadesContig_ReadCoverage/README.md

 # SpadesContig_ReadCoverage
-It is built to calculate the coverage of assembled contigs by remapping raw fastq reads.
+It is built to calculate the coverage of spades *de novo* assembly contigs by remapping raw fastq reads.
+SPAdes could be found http://cab.spbu.ru/software/spades/

 ## Input
 It has six inputs.